JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 there is no inline path from here back to `Allow`.
 Lifting it means changing the `risk_tier`, which happens outside the request.

-Containment depends on an attribute being present, which is worth stating because it is the one policy here that must never quietly stop applying.
-Cedarling validates entities against the schema, so an operator entity built without `risk_tier` fails the request rather than slipping past the containment policy.
-That is the behavior you want, and it is a reason to keep the attribute required in the schema rather than optional.
+Containment depends on an attribute being present, and it is the one policy here that must never stop applying unnoticed.
+When the policy store carries a schema, Cedarling validates entities against it, so an operator entity built without `risk_tier` fails the request instead of slipping past the containment policy.
+Without a schema there is nothing to check: the policy errors at evaluation, drops out of the decision, and the denial it should have produced never happens.
+Ship a schema, and keep `risk_tier` required in it rather than optional.

+Containment is keyed on the human.
+Freezing one misbehaving agent while its operator keeps working would need `risk_tier` on `Agent` and a third policy; this example leaves that out.

 ## What This Buys You